Jalapeno Cheddar Bacon Pull-Apart Bread

 close up of cheesy sourdough pull apart bread

 This is the one appetizer I come back to time and time again.
 All you need is 6 ingredients and 30 minutes to make this addicting pull apart.
 It’s so easy to make and the flavor is unmatched.
 It’s crunchy on the outside, soft on the inside and oh so cheesy.
-I can’t wait for you to try it, but be warned once you do you’ll be hooked.

 The base of this recipe starts with a loaf of sourdough bread.
 In a pinch you could buy a crusty loaf of bread but I always love a homemade sourdough loaf.
-My Simple Overnight Sourdough Bread or Jalapeno Cheddar Sourdough Bread recipes make for a great base.
+My Same Day Sourdough Bread or Jalapeno Cheddar Sourdough Bread recipes make for a great base.
 To save time, you can bake your loaf ahead of time and freeze it.
 Then the evening before pull it out of the freezer and let it thaw.
 Since it is baked again with the cheese it will crunch back up and taste like it was just baked.

 Jalapeno Cheddar Bacon Pull-Apart Bread Ingredients